hoymkot/cross-the-wall/README.md

 * able to watch youtube via this proxy
 * able to check gmail
 * log request
-* each service component is pluggable.
+* each service component can run independently (loose coupling).
+* able to work behind a NAT infrastructure

-## Structure
+## Technial Specification
 **Client Web Browser** <=> **Local Proxy** <=> **Firewall** <=> **Remote Coordinator** <=> **Target Web Server**

 ### Local Proxy
-* live behind the firewall
+* live behind a firewall, run on a personal computer
-* act as a ordinary http proxy for a client web browser.
+* act as a ordinary http proxy for a ordinary client web browser like Firefox.
+* startup workflow
+** ask IP:Port Reporting Service for public facing IP and port and open a NAT tunnel, and record the local port used in this request.
+(Google NAT Transveral for more information)
+** create a serivce (Tunnel Creation Service) that listened on the previously recorded local port.
+This service build communication tunnels between the web browser and the target web site.
+** when the Tunnel Creation Service is created, start a timer (configurable).
+Whenever this service receives a packet, renew this timer.
+On timeout, close the service and restart this workflow.
+* Normal Workflow (when the client browser sends a request) ** on every request (connection) from the web browser, create a session id, and record it and the socket of this connection on a lookup table.
-* send target web site info to the Remote Coordinator
-* wait for a seperation connection from the Remote Coordinator. now the Remote Coordinator acts as a reverse proxy for the target web server
-* bridge the communication between the client browser and Remote Coordinator
+** send target web site info, the public facing IP:Port, and the session id to the Remote Coordinator ** have Tunnel Creation Service to wait for a seperation connection from the Remote Coordinator.
+Now the Remote Coordinator acts as a reverse proxy for the target web server.
+When connected, the Remote Coordinator first sends a session id to identify the corresponding browser socket, and the rest is data from the target web server.
+After getting session id, the Tunnel Creation Service connect the socket of this connection to that of the corresponing web browser connection.
+Pipe them together, and now we have a tunnel to handle to a single browers-website request.

 ### Remote Coordinator
 * live outside of the firewall
 * accept target web site info from Local Proxy
 * connect to the target web server
 * connect back to Local Proxy separately ( may isolate this part as a standalone service for scalability )
 * bridge the communication between Local Proxy and target web server.
+(Build a tunneling)

+### IP:Port Reporting Service
+* Local Proxy accesses this service to get its current public facing IP and port and open a NAT trasveral tunnel
+* This IP:Port frequently send packets to Local Proxy to keep NAT table record alive.
+If it hears no reply from Local Proxy, stop sending packets.

 ## Dependencies
 * nodejs